JayK0818/VuePress-Blog/docs/vue/webpack.md

 ### html-webpack-plugin

-  This is a webpack plugin thatsimplifies creation of HTML files to serve your webpack bundles.
+  This is a webpack plugin that simplifies creation of HTML files to serve your webpack bundles.
   This is especially useful for webpack bundles that includes a hash in the filename which changes every compilation.

 ```js